cncf/tag-env-sustainability/website/content/about/SustainabilityUseCasesAndLandscape2023.md

 slug: landscape
 ---

-*This document is in version 23.06 and contains gaps which will be addressed in the upcoming versions.
+*This document was published on 23.06.
+We are aware that this document contains gaps that will be addressed in future releases.
 Contributions are very welcome!*

 <i class="fas fa-globe-asia mb-3"></i>[Read the Korean translation of this document here](/about/landscape-ko/).